-The last step to have a functional email client is configure smptp which is responsable for sending emails.
-That can be done in the init.el by adding a following lines
+The last step to having a functional email client is configuring SMTP, responsible for sending emails.
+That can be done in the

 (require 'smtpmail) (setq user-full-name "Janis Erdmanis") (setq mu4e-user-mail-address-list '("firstname.lastname@example.org" "XXXX@gmail.com")) (setq user-mail-address "email@example.com") (setq mu4e-reply-to-address "firstname.lastname@example.org")

-One adress list so mu4e know your mail adresses, one for mu4e to know which adress to use for composing and last adress to be given to teh recepient so he is pushed to reply to a given adress, which is fairly good spot for your protected spam-free email adress.
+One address list so mu4e know your mail addresses, one for mu4e to know which address to use for composing and the last address to be given to the recipient, so he is pushed to reply to a given address, which is a fairly good spot for your protected spam-free email address.

 machine smtp.gmail.com login graphitewriter port 587 password xxxxxxx machine smtp.gmail.com login akels14 port 587 password xxxxxxxx